Guy-92/Windows-10-KVM-in-Fedora-37/Guide.md

 </device>
 ```

-4) Make sure the devices listed matches the things in your XML.
+4) Make sure the devices listed matches the address domains in your XML.

 ---